Showing posts with label Metal. Show all posts

 Something to mirror and exorcise their deep concerns, fear and unrest towards this unforgiving sick society.

-The end of an era for sure and the beginning of the metalhead "breed" so much well described by Henry Rollins in an interview when he pictured the typical Black Sabbath fans' behavior in the mid 70's.
+The end of an era, for sure, and the beginning of the metalhead "breed", which is so well described by Henry Rollins in an interview when he pictured the typical Black Sabbath fans' behavior in the mid of the 70's.

-Musically and conceptually speaking Heavy Metal inherited elements from the venomous blues such like the Howling Wolf, Chuck Berry's rebel musical groundbreaking rock'n'roll attitude and the Steve Johnson's dark satanic vibe added upon the above mentioned blues skeleton.
+Musically and conceptually speaking Heavy Metal inherited elements from the venomous blues such as Howlin' Wolf, Chuck Berry's rebel musical groundbreaking rock'n'roll attitude and the Robert Johnson's dark satanic vibes added upon the above mentioned blues skeleton, psychedelic and/or the other rock style called acid/dirty rock.

-On the other hand, the dramatic overtones of classical music inspired in years to come, according to the musical analysts, by Wagner, Beethoven or the Paganini's mad virtuosity.
+On the other hand, the dramatic overtones of classical music inspired the sonic structure and the song writing in years to come, according to the musical analysts.

-Let's see what happens behind curtain of pouring rain and the sinister bell chimes...
+Let's see what happens behind curtain of the pouring rain and the sinister bell chimes...

 The music itself suggesting the mission developing and galloping in order to accomplish the compelling quest.